lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_management/FileSystems.md

     `.bashrc_mars` to `$HOME/.bash_history_<machine_name>`.
 Setting
     HISTSIZE and HISTFILESIZE to 10000 helps as well.
--   Further, you may use private module files to simplify the process of loading the right installation directories, see [private modules](#AnchorPrivateModule).
+-   Further, you may use private module files to simplify the process of loading the right installation directories, see **todo link: private modules - AnchorPrivateModule**.

 ### Global /projects file system

 For project data, we have a global project directory, that allows better collaboration between the members of an HPC project.
-However, for compute nodes /projects is mounted as read-only, because it is not a filesystem for parallel I/O. See below and also check the [HPC introduction](%PUBURL%/Compendium/WebHome/HPC-Introduction.pdf) for more details.
+However, for compute nodes /projects is mounted as read-only, because it is not a filesystem for parallel I/O. See below and also check the **todo link: HPC introduction - %PUBURL%/Compendium/WebHome/HPC-Introduction.pdf** for more details.

-#AnchorBackup

 ### Backup and snapshots of the file system